Build a one-off holding tank

 Like most good old boats, All Ways, my 28-foot Pearson Triton, was built with an overboard discharge marine head.
 Since my favorite cruising area was recently declared a No Discharge Zone (NDZ), installing a holding tank became an important priority in my refit.
 The previous owner had installed a 2-gallon plastic “tank” that fulfilled the law but was of little real use.
 (He bragged that he never had an odor problem since the tank had never had sewage in it!)
 I wanted a tank that was large enough for at least several days for two of us.

 My first step was to research the proper design and installation of a marine sanitation device (MSD).
 That search led me directly to Peggie Hall of Peal Products and her publication, Marine Sanitation: Fact vs. Folklore.
-For a complimentary copy, contact firstname.lastname@example.org.
+For a complimentary copy, send her an email.
 It is easily the clearest, most concise discourse I have ever seen on the subject.
 Peggie is also a good source of information.
-She’s a frequent contributor to the rec.boats.building newsgroup and answers email questions.
 Her company sells a huge variety of rotomolded polyethylene tanks to fit many installations.

 - As large a tank as practical.
 (Initial calculations suggested 35 gallons, but I finally decided on 20 gallons as a minimum.)